tinmarD/pySAB/doc/auto_examples/Decoding_examples/plot_full_pipeline_example.rst

     Feature types : Amp

-TimeDecoder Class
+TimeDecoder Class.
 In this step, the time_decoder instance is created from the TimeDecoder class.
-This class allow to run classification on the time_features data
+This class allow to run classification on the time_features data.
 First we need to created a classifier to the time_decoder instance.
 It can be Support Vector Machine, LDA, ... as long as it support 2-classes classification with fit and predict methods In this example, we use a SVM classifier, with C parameter set to 1